The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Shallow depth quantum circuits with infinite-size gate sets

 \subsection{Constant-depth qudit circuits with quantum modular operators}

-In this subsection, we extend \cite{tani16} and \cite{mori2018}, and prove that the hierarchy of constant-depth quantum circuits with an infinite gateset over qudits collapses when we have access to a multi-qubit quantum/classical modular gate with unbounded fan-in gates.
+In this subsection, we extend \cite{tani16} and \cite{mori2018}, and prove that the hierarchy of constant-depth quantum circuits with an infinite gate set over qudits collapses when we have access to a quantum unbounded fan-in modular gates.

 We start by focusing on the quantum $\mathsf{OR}$ function, defined over Hilbert spaces of prime dimension $p$ as follows,

 with the classical $\mathsf{OR}$ operating over strings in $\mathbb{F}_p$ defined as follows\footnote{The intuition behind the $\mathsf{AND}$ and $\mathsf{OR}$ functions over strings in $\mathbb{F}_p$ is that, similar to the binary case, the $\mathsf{AND}$ function discriminates against only one string, while the $\mathsf{OR}$ function includes all strings except one.},